When deciding whether to pursue an online course or on-campus education in Australia, you must consider several factors.

 Study At Your Own Pace

-Most online courses often encourage students to learn and study at their own pace, giving them a timeline (e.g. 12 months) to complete the course.
-In other words, you can take as little or as much time as you want without worrying about following daily or weekly class schedules.
+Many online courses promote self-paced learning, allowing students to study at their own speed within a specified timeline (e.g., 12 months) to finish the course.
+In essence, you have the flexibility to invest as little or as much time as needed, free from the constraints of daily or weekly class schedules.

 Study Costs